itglue/powershellwrapper/README.md

 The first time you run this module, you will need to configure the base URI and API key that are used to talk with IT Glue.
 Doing so is as follows:

 1. Run `Add-ITGlueBaseURI`.
 By default, IT Glue's `api.itglue.com` uri is entered.
-If you have your own API gateway or proxy, you may put in your own custom uri by specifiying the `-uri` parameter, as follows: `Get-ITGlueBaseURI -uri http://myapi.gateway.examplecom`.
+If you have your own API gateway or proxy, you may put in your own custom uri by specifiying the `-uri` parameter, as follows: `Get-ITGlueBaseURI -uri http://myapi.gateway.example.com`.

 2. Run `Add-ITGlueAPIKey`.
-It will prompt you to enter your API key (please refer to IT Glue's documentation [here](https://api.itglue.com/developer/) for creating generating API key).
+It will prompt you to enter your API key (please refer to IT Glue's documentation [here](https://api.itglue.com/developer/) for generating an API key).

 3. [optional] If you would like the IT Glue module to remember your base uri and API key, you can run `Export-ITGlueModuleSettings`.
 This will create a config file at `Settings/config.psd1` that securely holds this information.
 Next time you run `Import-Module`, this configuration will automatically be loaded.